aivarsk/aivarsk.github.io/_posts/2026-07-04-tigerbeetle-without-olgp-database2.md

 Here, a transaction is a collection of individual [Transfers](https://docs.tigerbeetle.com/reference/transfer/).
 Similar to accounts, transfers can be linked together by having the same UUID value in `user_data_128`.
 All transactions' transfers will have `tb.AccountFlags.LINKED` in `flags` (except the last transfer) to achieve atomic behavior.
 I will also put the UUID as the `id` of the first transfer to enforce uniqueness and idempotency.

-I want to have my transfers arbitrary: that means no clever ID generation schema, and I might choose when to store some transfers of 0 and when to skip to avoid noise.
+I will not have a fixed number of transfers, I want to have my transfers arbitrary based on transaction kind: that means no clever ID generation schema, and I might choose when to store some transfers of 0 and when to skip to avoid noise.
 Whenever I need to know the exact transfers and their IDs, I will use the [`lookup_transfers`](https://docs.tigerbeetle.com/reference/requests/lookup_transfers/) and find transfers by `user_data_128`.
 I will recognize the kind of transfer by the value of `code`.
+That's an extra read operation, but I'm willing to pay it.
 Now, about some more interesting features.

 ### Usage limits